Adult Behavioral Health Intensive Outpatient Program in Albuquerque

 Our Adult Behavioral Health IOP

-This outpatient program is offered three times a week at the Sage Neuroscience Center facilities in Albuquerque.
+This outpatient program is offered three times a week in-person at Sage Neuroscience Facilities in Albuquerque, or online.
 This program was designed to help our clients find success in a safe and supportive environment.

 Our Adult Behavioral Health IOP: